DJ Casper, creator of ‘Cha Cha Slide', dies aged 58

 ‘Cha Cha Slide’ went on to top the UK singles chart in 2004.
 The song spent five weeks on the Billboard Hot 100 chart, peaking at Number 83.
 It remains a popular track at nightclubs and bars, and is often played at parties, weddings and sporting events.

-Casper – aka Mr. C the Slide Man – added: “I have one of the biggest songs that’s played at all stadiums: hockey, basketball, football, baseball; they played it at the Olympics.
+Casper – aka Mr. C The Slide Man – added: “I have one of the biggest songs that’s played at all stadiums: hockey, basketball, football, baseball; they played it at the Olympics.
 It was just something that everybody could do.”

 The late artist, who once toured with James Brown, ended the interview with the message: “Anybody that’s going through cancer, know that you have cancer and cancer does not have you.
 So, keep on doing the ‘Cha Cha Slide’.”